 Most Koreans have been going to the mogyoktang since they were small children, and it’s as natural to us as breathing.
 In fact, you’ll draw more attention to yourself by trying to hide, so just get out there and strut your stuff.

-This is the wet area of the facility and it should be your first stop BEFORE entering the jjimjilbang and other facilities.
+This is the wet area of the facility and it should be your first stop, before entering the jjimjilbang and other facilities.
 If you wish, you can use one of the towels to sit on in the steam room.
 Better yet – wrap your hair into yang meori.

 If you’re brave enough, it’s totally worth doing.
 You’ll come out with skin as smooth as a baby’s bottom.

-If you want to get a scrub, give your key / wristband to the scrubbing ladies right away because there’s usually a bit of a wait.
+If you want to get a Korean body scrub, give your key / wristband to the scrubbing ladies right away because there’s usually a bit of a wait.
 They’ll call your key number when it’s your turn.

 After you’ve showered, you can enjoy the hot tubs, steam rooms, and any other facilities in the mogyoktang.
 If you’d like to avoid as much public nudity as possible, you can also opt to head straight into the jjimjilbang.
-Be sure to change into the outfit you received at the entrance before entering, otherwise you’ll really get a lot of strange stares.
+Be sure to change into the sauna outfit you received at the entrance before entering, otherwise you’ll really get a lot of strange stares.

 Every jjimjilbang offers varying levels of services and saunas, ranging from basic to luxury.
 Each sauna usually has a sign outside with details about what’s inside, as well as the temperature of the room.
 Don’t be shy about entering any of the rooms and getting your sweat on.